 Baked goods are the best gift to give out at Christmas, and jars of jams and chutneys are a great option.
 We wanted to make something that would go well on a cheese board and what goes better than apple?

 We started with about 1 kilo of cooking apples chopped – no need to remove any skin or seeds here, the seeds are where you will get the pectin for the jam to set (much like in the quince jam).
-We popped these in a large pan of water with a chunk of lemon zest for extra pectin (and flavour) along with a chilli (seeds & all) and boiled till mushy.
+We popped these in a large pan of water with a chunk of lemon zest for extra pectin (and flavour) along with a chili (seeds & all) and boiled till mushy.

 Next we had to get the juice from the apples to create the jam.
 To do this part you will need a sheet of muslin, however, we couldn’t find ours for some reason and shamelessly used a clean thin tea-towel from IKEA which worked perfectly and we would highly recommend if you don’t have any muslin lying around the house.
 We lined a large bowl with the tea-towel and tipped the apple chilly mush into the bowl, picked up the edges of the tea-towel and squeezed as much juice out of the apples that we possibly could!
 This left us with about a litre of ‘hot apple juice’.

-We returned the juice back the large pan, which we had cleaned all the pulp out of along with a kilo of granulated sugar (equal amount of sugar to apple juice), the juice of a lemon and two chillies with the seeds removed and finely chopped.
+We returned the juice back the large pan, which we had cleaned all the pulp out of along with a kilo of granulated sugar (equal amount of sugar to apple juice), the juice of a lemon and two chilies with the seeds removed and finely chopped.
 Bring to a rolling boil and jar!

 - 900g cooking apples

 - approx 1kg granulated sugar (equal sugar to juice)

 - Chop the apples, don't remove the peel and core, as these contain the pectin which will set the jam.
 Place in a large saucepan with the a piece of lemon peel and 1 chilli, quartered